-As the chief law officer of the state, the California Attorney General provides legal opinions upon request to designated state and local public officials and government agencies on issues arising in the course of their duties.
-The formal legal opinions of the Attorney General have been accorded "great respect" and "great weight" by the courts.
+Government Code Section 12519 lists certain state and local public officials and government agencies to whom the Attorney General provides formal legal opinions upon request on issues arising in the course of their duties.
+Such formal legal opinions of the Attorney General have been accorded ”great respect” and ”great weight” by the courts.

 Government Code section 12519 states:

-Under this statute, the Attorney General may give opinions only to these specified public officials, and not to private individuals or to public officials who are not listed in the statute.
+The Attorney General generally declines to provide opinions to private individuals or public officials who are not listed in the statute.

 A complete compilation of legal opinions of the Attorney General issued since 1980 may be viewed and searched using the search links below.